Housing and General Information

 One of the very first questions that I am asked is what is the best cage for my Parrotlet?
 Although there are many different brands and configurations, I would always say that the bigger the better!
 A friend of mine once told me, " You could live in a closet, but would you want to?"

-Regardless of what cage you choose, careful consideration should be given regarding the width of the bars.
+* Regarding the width of the bars.
 They should be spaced approximately 1/2" apart.

 Parrotlets, and all birds, require full spectrum UVB light daily if strictly indoors.
 Although many people keep their pets by a window, many times the glass in these windows filter out the UVB light.
 Proper lighting is essential for the health of your pet.
 The link below provides valuable information regarding this topic.